 TCP/IP Host Name Assign a host name to this access point.
 Host name consists of 1 to 15 characters.
 Valid characters include A-Z, a-z, 0-9 and Character cannot be first and last character of hostname and hostname cannot be composed of all digits.
 VLAN Enables or disables VLAN function.
+Workgroup Bridge can only be enabled when VLAN function is disabled.
 Untagged VLAN Enables or disables VLAN tagging.
 If enabled (default), traffic from the LAN port is untagged when the following conditions are met: 1) VLAN ID is equal to Untagged VLAN ID and 2) untagged traffic can be accepted by LAN port.
 If disabled, traffic from the LAN port is always tagged and only tagged traffic can be accepted from LAN port.
 By default all traffic on the access point uses VLAN 1, the default untagged VLAN.
 All traffic will be untagged until you disable the untagged VLAN, change the untagged traffic VLAN ID, or change the VLAN ID for a SSID.